Corporate income tax (CIT)

-- The rule for advance payment of tax for companies will be relaxed from the current 3 payments at a rate of 331/3 % to 9 payments at a rate of 111/9 % and penalties on estimated tax will also be removed.
+- The rule for advance payment of tax for companies will be relaxed from the current three payments at a rate of 331/3 % to nine payments at a rate of 111/9 %, and penalties on estimated tax will also be removed.
 The policy will be valid until 31 December 2020.

 - Assets of more than FJD 1,000 but less than or equal to FJD 10,000 may be fully depreciated in the year of acquisition provided the asset is acquired in the period commencing on and from 1 April 2020 to 31 December 2020.

-- Buildings which are used for commercial or industrial purposes, including multi-storey and multi-unit residential buildings may also qualify for a 100% write-off subject to certain conditions.
+- Buildings that are used for commercial or industrial purposes, including multi-storey and multi-unit residential buildings, may also qualify for a 100% write-off, subject to certain conditions.